ginjo/vue-helpers/README.md

 # Vue::Helpers

-Vue-helpers is a Ruby gem that provides *view helper* methods for adding Vuejs functionality to your Ruby applications, without requiring a backend Javascript engine.
-If you're developing a Ruby web application and want to keep your Javascript strictly on the front-end, vue-helpers can assist with the following tasks.
+Vue-helpers is a Ruby gem that provides helper methods for adding Vuejs functionality to your Ruby applications.
+Vue-helpers makes it easy to build Vue components and applications without getting mired in the technicalities of how to package and deploy, and all without requiring a backend Javascript engine.
+Vue-helpers can assist with the following tasks.

 * Parse single-file-component.vue files.
 * Automate vue component and root boilerplate code.
 * Package and send vue-related code to client.
 * Compose vue components with your favorite ruby templating system.
-* Use multiple vue root apps.
+* Use multiple vue roots.
 * Manage global-vs-local component registration.
 * Customize the boilerplate code with your own templates.
 * Pass variables and data to vue root and component js objects.